Prat123459/Yatri/README.md

 - HTML, CSS, and JavaScript for the frontend.
 - Bootstrap for responsive design.

-##Usage
-Explore Destinations
+## Usage

+1. **Explore Destinations**
-Navigate to the Explore section.
+   - Navigate to the Explore section.
-Click on destination cards for details.
+   - Click on destination cards for details.
-Use the interactive map to explore locations.
+   - Use the interactive map to explore locations.

-Upcoming Events
+2. **Upcoming Events**

-Visit the Events section.
+   - Visit the Events section.
-Check event details and dates.
+   - Check event details and dates.

-User Reviews
+3. **User Reviews**

-Browse reviews in the Reviews section.
+   - Browse reviews in the Reviews section.
-Submit your own review with photos.
+   - Submit your own review with photos.

-Interactive Maps
+4. **Interactive Maps**

-Use the map to visualize destinations.
+   - Use the map to visualize destinations.
-Click on markers for detailed information.
+   - Click on markers for detailed information.

-Contact Us
+5. **Contact Us**

-Go to the Contact Us page.
+   - Go to the Contact Us page.
-Fill out the form or use provided contact details.
+   - Fill out the form or use provided contact details.

+---

+## API Integration

+YATRI integrates with the following APIs:

+- **Mapbox API**: Provides interactive maps with location details and markers.

+---

+## Contributing

+We welcome contributions to improve YATRI.
+To contribute:

+1. Fork the repository.
+2. Create a new branch (`git checkout -b feature/improvement`).
+3. Make your changes.
+4. Commit your changes (`git commit -am 'Add new feature'`).
+5. Push to the branch (`git push origin feature/improvement`).
+6. Create a new Pull Request.

+---
 ## Contributing
 We welcome contributions from the community!
 Fork the repository and submit pull requests for feature enhancements or bug fixes.